-Requirements for LAN synchronisation
+Additional requirements for LAN synchronisation

 Minimum packet delay jitter is crucial for successful synchronisation over LAN.
-As multiple LAN traffic parameters could have an impact on packet delay and its jitter, specific switches and maximum number of switch hops are required, to guarantee sufficient maximum packet delay litter.
+As multiple LAN traffic parameters could have an impact on packet delay and its jitter, specific switches and maximum number of switch hops are required, to guarantee sufficient maximum packet delay jitter.